MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/upgrade-vm-windows-server-azure-edition.md

 After all the prerequisites are completed, follow these steps:

-1. Download the Windows Server Azure Edition installer .iso file to a storage location that is accessible to all Azure Stack HCI cluster nodes:
+1. Download the Windows Server Azure Edition installer .iso file to a storage location that is accessible from all Azure Stack HCI cluster nodes:

     - [Download English ISO](https://aka.ms/AAi4r31)
     - [Download Chinese ISO](https://aka.ms/AAi4bii)

-1. Using Windows Admin Center, under **Tools**, select **Virtual machines**.
+1. In Windows Admin Center, under **Tools**, select **Virtual machines**.

-1. Click the **Inventory** tab on the right, select the VM being upgraded, then select **Settings**.
+1. Click the **Inventory** tab on the right, select the VM being upgraded, and then select **Settings**.

 1. On the **Settings** page for the VM, select **Disks**.